 There is no limit to the size of the loan that Charter School may obtain, other than the practical limit of the Charter School’s ability to repay the debt.

 For how long can money be borrowed?

-Loans can be any length from five years to thirty years.
-Most borrowers prefer to borrow for about thirty years.
+Loans can be any length from five years to twenty five years.
 Our Program structures the term of the financing to fit the needs of the Charter School.

 Will there be any up-front costs associated with this Program?

 No, all costs and fees associated with the financing are paid for out of the proceeds of the financing.